ProjectEvergreen/greenwood/.github/CONTRIBUTING.md

 ## Project Management

 We take advantage of quite a few features on GitHub to assist in tracking issues, bugs, ideas and more for the project.
-We feel that being organized not only helps the team in planning out priorities and ownership, it's also a great way to add visisbility and transparency to those following the project.
+We feel that being organized not only helps the team in planning out priorities and ownership, it's also a great way to add visibility and transparency to those following the project.

 ### Project Boards

-Our [sequentially named project boards](https://github.com/ProjectEvergreen/greenwood/projects) help us organize work inro quarterly buckets that will generally include a small handful of "top line" goals and objectives we would like to focus on for that particular time box.
+Our [sequentially named project boards](https://github.com/ProjectEvergreen/greenwood/projects) help us organize work into quarterly buckets that will generally include a small handful of "top line" goals and objectives we would like to focus on for that particular time box.
 It also serves as a catch-all for the usual work and bug fixes that happens throughout general maintenance of the project.
 Additionally, we leverage this as a means to shine insight into good opportunities for those interested in contributing as what the Greenwood team would appreciate help with the most.

 ### Discussions

 We believe good collaboration starts with good communication.
-As with most of the open source community, Greenwood is a 100% volunteer project and so we understand the importance of respecting everyones [time and expectations](https://www.jason.af/setting-expectations) when it comes to contributing and investing in a project.
-Although we don't mind issues being made, unless the issue is clearly actionable and falls in-line with the motiviations and trajectory of the project, then feel free to go ahead an open a [Discussion](https://github.com/ProjectEvergreen/greenwood/discussions) first.
+As with most of the open source community, Greenwood is a 100% volunteer project and so we understand the importance of respecting everyone's [time and expectations](https://www.jason.af/setting-expectations) when it comes to contributing and investing in a project.
+Although we don't mind issues being made, unless the issue is clearly actionable and falls in-line with the motivations and trajectory of the project, then feel free to go ahead an open a [Discussion](https://github.com/ProjectEvergreen/greenwood/discussions) first.

 We encourage discussions as we believe it is better to hash out technical discussions and proposals ahead of time since coding and reviewing PRs are very time consuming activities.
-As maintainer's, we want to make sure everyone gets the time they are desere for contributing and this this workflow helps us plan our time in advance to best ensure a smooth flow of contributions through the project.
+As maintainer's, we want to make sure everyone gets the time they are desire for contributing and this this workflow helps us plan our time in advance to best ensure a smooth flow of contributions through the project.

 > _Put another way, we like to think of this approach as **measure twice, cut once**._

 ### Issues
-We like to reserve issues for features and requests that are more or less "shovel" ready wtih clear implementation details at hand.
-This could include prior discussions with the team or action items coming out from an existing disussion.
+We like to reserve issues for features and requests that are more or less "shovel" ready with clear implementation details at hand.
+This could include prior discussions with the team or action items coming out from an existing discussion.

-Our standard issue template reuests some of the following information to be prepared (where applicable)
+Our standard issue template requests some of the following information to be prepared (where applicable)
 1. High Level Overview
 1. Code Sample or API Design
 1. Links / references for more context